Synceratus/Synceratus/README.md

 ### 🧠 My knowledge

-These are some of the languages, libs and tools I've had the chance to use when working on different projects:
+These are some of the languages, libs, frameworks and tools I've had the chance to use when working on different projects:

 <p align="center">
   <a href="https://github.com/topics/javascript"><code><img height="25" alt="JavaScript Logo." title="JavaScript" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code></a>